rjharris2020/Excel_Challenge/README.md

 1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
 2. What are some limitations of this dataset?
 3. What are some other possible tables and/or graphs that we could create?

+Charts and conclusions can be found in the StartedBook_RJH.xlsx and Kickstart My Chart Conclusion.docx files.